eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 To give at least a *basic* answer to this, we look at a few models for how voters might be distributed, and do some basic simulations.

 We use a few different models for how voters might be distributed, including a few "impartial culture" models<d-footnote>These are models where each voter's preferences are drawn independently and uniformly at random.
-We include both transitive-only and cyclic preferences included.</d-footnote>, a mallows model<d-footnote>The Mallows model generates voter preferences that are centered around a reference ranking, with a parameter controlling the dispersion around this reference.</d-footnote>, and a spatial model<d-footnote>In the spatial model, voters and candidates are placed in an ideological space, and voters rank candidates based on proximity.</d-footnote>.
+We include both transitive-only and cyclic preferences included.</d-footnote>, a Mallows model<d-footnote>The Mallows model generates voter preferences that are centered around a reference ranking, with a parameter controlling the dispersion around this reference.</d-footnote>, and a spatial model<d-footnote>In the spatial model, voters and candidates are placed in an ideological space, and voters rank candidates based on proximity.</d-footnote>.
 Impartial culture models ["maximize the probability of Condorcet cycles"](https://electowiki.org/wiki/Condorcet_paradox#Modeling_Condorcet_cycles), and hence these results are very likely upper bounds on the *actual* probability of these scenarios.
 All of this to say, please take the following results with a healthy dose of salt.

 We investigate the following questions: